mliu7051/SPE-Design/README.md

 ### SPE-Design
-This repository contains the code and data associated with the article *A Novel Computational-Experimental Approach for Advanced Solid Polymer Electrolyte Design* by M Liu, CL Clement, K Liu, TD Sparks, and X Wang.
+This repository contains the code and data associated with the article *A Computational-Experimental Approach for Advanced Solid Polymer Electrolyte Design* by M Liu, CL Clement, K Liu, TD Sparks, and X Wang.

 *Final Code.py* is the script containing the linear regression, decision tree, random forest, and SVM models discussed in the article.